bmuschko/ckad-crash-course/exercises/12-rolling-updates-deployment/instructions.md

 # Exercise 12

-In this exercise, you will
+In this exercise, you will create a Deployment with multiple replicas.
+After inspecting the Deployment, you will update its parameters.
+Furthermore, you will use the rollout history to roll back to a previous revision.

 ## Performing Rolling Updates for a Deployment